Pyrotic/Concord/README.md

-# Concord
-## Collaborative & Open Network *(CON)*
+# Concord: Collaborative & Open Network *(CON)*

-An open-source collaborative network built on reputation-based consensus, fostering a trustworthy and innovative community ecosystem.
+### An open-source collaborative network built on reputation-based consensus, fostering a trustworthy and innovative community ecosystem.